Del Amo Fashion Center

 Del Amo Fashion Center is a three-level regional shopping mall in Torrance, California, United States.
-It is currently managed and co-owned by Simon Property Group.
+It is managed and co-owned by Simon Property Group.

 With a gross leasable area (GLA) of 2519601 sqft, it is the seventh largest shopping mall in the United States.
-The mall features Nordstrom, Dick's Sporting Goods, JCPenney, Macy's Men's and Home Store, and Macy's Women's Store.
+The mall features Mitsuwa Marketplace, Nordstrom, Dick's Sporting Goods, JCPenney, Macy's Men's and Home Store, and Macy's Women's Store.

 History

 Del Amo Fashion Center has evolved from an amalgamation of several developments on the eastern side of the intersection of Hawthorne Boulevard and Carson Street in Torrance, California by Guilford Glazer (#384 on Forbes Richest 400).
 From 1981 to 1992 it was the largest shopping mall in the United States, reaching 3000000 sqft in size at its largest.
-It was eclipsed as the largest with the opening of Mall of America on August 11, 1992.
+It was eclipsed as the largest by the opening of Mall of America on August 11, 1992.

 South side: Broadway/Del Amo Shopping Center

-On February 16, 1959, The Broadway opened its store at Hawthorne and Sepulveda boulevards, the ninth in Greater Los Angeles, and over the next two years the open-air Del Amo Shopping Center was built adjacent to it, south of Carson Street.
+On February 16, 1959, The Broadway opened its store at Hawthorne and Sepulveda boulevards, the ninth in Greater Los Angeles.
+Over the next two years the open-air Del Amo Shopping Center was built adjacent to it, south of Carson Street.
 Silverwoods opened what was also its ninth L.A.-area store here in November 1960.
 Most of the rest of the center opened in stages in early 1961 with additional anchors JCPenney, Sears and Woolworth's.
 Other stores that opened in 1961 were Lerner's, Leed's Shoes and Ontra Cafeteria; and later C. H. Baker Shoes, Judy's Sportwear, Helen Morgan Women's Shop, The Men's Shop, Tot's Toggery and Suburban Shop, Singer Sewing Shop, Mandel's Shoes, Varon's Jewelry, and Children's Shoe Store.